 Game Poetography (2019-2020)

-During a period of self-confinement in which I dedicated my time to explore the spaces of several video games, I have matured poetic thoughts in conjunction with my actions within the gaming performance.
-Paradoxically, the medium of action, dynamism, and movement started to transform itself into a medium for non-action, quietness, self-reflection.
+During a period of self-confinement in which I dedicated my time to exploring the spaces of several video games, I have matured poetic thoughts in conjunction with my actions within the gaming performance.
+Paradoxically, the medium of action, dynamism, and movement started to transform itself into a medium for non-action, quietness, and self-reflection.
 But this isn’t an exception within the videoludic medium: but a demonstration of its other function as an instrument for the generation of new meanings and radical thinking.

-I have taken various screenshots from video games that I played and insert inside their file codes a set of poetry written by myself, one per each, using a Hex editor.
+I have taken various screenshots from video games that I played and inserted inside their file codes a set of poetry written by myself, one per each, using a Hex editor.
 The result is a visual amalgamation amidst quietly explorative actions and a generative poetic input.
 Several images are shown below.